By Meri Levy, MFT

 No one can do this for you, because you are as unique a person as your new baby, and uniquely qualified to create the best family for your child.

-If the process of evolving into the parent you want to be is more challenging that you thought, maybe coaching is a good way to work through your competing goals and figure out the path that is right for you.
+If the process of evolving into the parent you want to be is more challenging that you thought, working with a therapist who specializes in this transition is a good way to work through your competing goals and figure out the path that is right for you.